For Law Students

 Peggy Browning Fellowship Program

 Our core program is the Summer Fellowship Program, which is comprised of a 10-week fellowship during the summer months at labor-related organizations around the country.
-In 2013, we plan to support between 60 and 70 funded summer fellowships, plus one part-time funded School-Year Fellowship at the Chicago Newspaper Guild for 2013 - 2014.
+In 2022 we awarded funded summer fellowships to over 100 law students and one part-time funded school-year fellowship for 2021-2022.
+We are now accepting applications for our 2023 fellowships; the final number that will be awarded is still to be determined.

 The Summer Fellowship Program provides stipends to 1st and 2nd year law students who dedicate this time to advancing the cause of workers' rights.
-We routinely collaborate with 130 participating law schools and selected mentor organizations nationwide.
+We routinely collaborate with over 150 participating law schools and selected mentor organizations nationwide.

-Summer Fellowship stipends will be a minimum of $5,000 per student for the ten-week employment period.
+Summer Fellowship stipends will be a minimum of $7,000 per student for the ten-week employment period.
 In many cases, mentor organizations will supplement the stipend.
-(See each fellowships description for details) The part-time 2013-2014 School-Year Fellowship's total stipend of $5,000 is based on 15 hours per week, 11 weeks per semester, for two semesters.
+(See each fellowship description for details)

 Peggy Browning Fellows gain the practical skills required to represent workers.
 They enjoy opportunities to network with their peers and leaders in the field of public interest labor law.
 The mentor organizations and their clients benefit from the services provided by this talented and commited group.

-Since our beginning in 1997, we have placed over 500 law students in highly competitive fellowship positions with unions, worker centers, the U.S. Department of Labor, the National Labor Relations Board, the Federal Labor Relations Authority and union-side law firms.
+Since our beginning in 1997, we have placed over 1,300 law students in highly competitive fellowship positions with unions, worker centers, union-side law firms, and other labor-friendly organizations.
 Peggy Browning Fellows have advocated for thousands of workers and their families nationwide.
-More than 120 Peggy Browning Alumni are currently working in workers' rights labor law or public interest law.
+At least 70% of Peggy Browning Alumni are currently working in workers' rights labor law or public interest law (not counting our alumni who are still in law school).